python/cpython/Doc/library/random.rst

 instances of :class:`Random` to get generators that don't share state.

-Class :class:`Random` can also be subclassed if you want to use a different basic generator of your own devising: in that case, override the :meth:`!random`, :meth:`!seed`, :meth:`!getstate`, and :meth:`!setstate` methods.
+Class :class:`Random` can also be subclassed if you want to use a different basic generator of your own devising: in that case, override the :meth:`~Random.random`, :meth:`~Random.seed`, :meth:`~Random.getstate`, and :meth:`~Random.setstate` methods.
-Optionally, a new generator can supply a :meth:`!getrandbits` method --- this allows :meth:`randrange` to produce selections over an arbitrarily large range.
+Optionally, a new generator can supply a :meth:`~Random.getrandbits` method --- this allows :meth:`randrange` to produce selections over an arbitrarily large range.

 The :mod:`random` module also provides the :class:`SystemRandom` class which